Archive product

 - to ensure the health safety of the final product.

 This is achieved through continuous crop monitoring and implementing self-control measures during the production process, such as frequent soil, plant, and pathogen analyses.
-Crop rotation is practiced to maintain and improve soil fertility, alternating with durum wheat cultivation and improving crops (alfalfa, clover, vetch, peas, chickpeas) or renewing crops (sunflower).
+Crop rotation is practiced to maintain and improve soil fertility, alternating with durum wheat cultivation and improving crops (lucerne, clover, vetch, peas, chickpeas) or renewing crops (sunflower).

 The packaging material used for the pasta is the result of ongoing research with industry experts to ensure the best possible preservation of the pasta combined with maximum recyclability of the packaging.
-Made solely from cellulose derived from wood from forests managed according to strict environmental, social, and economic standards (FSC® trademark), the bag can be completely disposed of with paper waste.
+Made solely from cellulose derived from wood from forests managed according to strict environmental, social, and economic standards (FSC® certification), the bag can be completely disposed of with paper waste.
 The ATICELCA® 501 UNI 11743 method certifies its recyclability.

 Advantages of Italian Pastamancini pasta over other similar products

 Wheat is harvested annually in summer only when it naturally reaches full maturity and the appropriate moisture level to ensure better preservation.
-The use of the latest threshing machines allows real-time analysis of grain quality parameters.
+The use of the latest threshing technology allows real-time analysis of grain quality parameters.

 Wheat grains are milled into semolina with granulation suitable for Mancini's pasta production method.
 Milling is carried out continuously throughout the year, allowing the company to produce pasta always from fresh semolina, which is key to achieving a product with a distinctive wheat aroma and flavor.